Detecting Backdoor in Deep Neural Networks via Intentional Adversarial Perturbations: Experimental Results

 \subsubsection{\textbf{Trigger Transparency}}

 In the experiment, we evaluate the performance of the proposed method against backdoor attacks with different trigger transparency settings \cite{GaoXW0RN19}.
-The values of the trigger transparency in the experiment are set to be 50\%, 60\%, 70\% and 80\%, resepectively.
-As shown in Table \ref{tab:table3}, for the backdoor attacks with different trigger transparency settings, the backdoor attack success rates are all at a low level on the three datasets.
-Specifically, when the trigger transparency is 50\%, the BASR is 1.2\%, 0.3\% and 0.04\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} datasets respectively.
-When the trigger transparency increases to 80\%, after the proposed method is applied, the BASR is still at a low level (0.63\%, 3.7\% and 0.93\% on Fashion-MNIST, CIFAR-10 and GTSRB datasets respectively).
+The values of the trigger transparency in the experiment are set to be 50\%, 60\%, 70\% and 80\%, respectively.
+As shown in Table \ref{tab:table3}, for the backdoor attacks with different trigger transparency settings, the backdoor detection rates are all at a high level on the three datasets.
+Specifically, when the trigger transparency is 50\%, the backdoor detection rate is 98.80\%, 99.70\% and 99.96\% on Fashion-MNIST \cite{abs-1708-07747}, CIFAR-10 \cite{krizhevsky2009learning} and GTSRB \cite{StallkampSSI11} datasets respectively.
+When the trigger transparency increases to 80\%, after the proposed method is applied, the backdoor detection rate is still at a high level (99.37\%, 96.30\% and 99.07\% on Fashion-MNIST, CIFAR-10 and GTSRB datasets respectively).
 The experimental results indicate that, the proposed defense method can effectively detect the backdoor instances with different trigger transparency settings.
 The reason is as follows.
 When the trigger transparency is set to be 0\%, the trigger is opaque.
-When the trigger transparency is set to be 90\%, the trigger is imperceptible.
-Normally, the higher the trigger transparency, the trigger is more likely to be ineffective after being perturbed.
-However, adversarial perturbation will mainly focus on the important regions of the image which contribute heavily to the predicted result.
-Moreover, UAP \cite{Moosavi-Dezfooli17} is image-agnostic and generated from clean images, so those salient regions depend on the features of clean images, which means those salient regions does not include the region of trigger.
-Therefore, the trigger will not be perturbed by the generated UAP.
-As a result, the detection system can successfully distinguish the backdoor instances.
+When the trigger transparency is set to be 90\%, the trigger is almost invisible.
+Generally, the higher the transparency of the trigger, the trigger is more susceptible to the perturbation.
+However, UAP \cite{Moosavi-Dezfooli17} is a kind of image-agnostic perturbation, which is generated based on clean images.
+Therefore, when UAP is added to a backdoor instance, the trigger in the backdoor instance will only be slightly affected.
+As a result, even the transparency of trigger is high (50\% $ \sim $ 80\%), the proposed method can still achieve high backdoor detection rate.